CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 4. [ ] Upgrade wallet connection with starkit: https://github.com/apibara/starknet-react/blob/main/docs/components/demo/starknetkit.tsx
 5. [x] Add Vercel's analytics.
 6. [x] Remove field's text for name and symbol and add placeholders(also placeholder for supply but without deleting default number).
-7. [ ] Add sending transaction popup.
+7. [ ] Add "Waiting for confirmation" popup and "Sending transaction" popup and "Transaction result [eg fail\success]" popup messages.
 8. [ ] Nest the Deployment in a floating frame.
 9. [ ] Fix Auto connected wallet open on tab move(could be fixed when upgraded to starkit in task #1).
 10. [ ] Create a new "Write" tab and plan a contract write function methods to it(add future task to add custom contract after).